federoccco/file-organizer/README.md

-# file-organizer and picture processing
+# File organizer and picture processing

 This project is about automating a managing process